 Gaudy Or Grand: Behind The Doors Of Multi-Million Dollar Mansions In Bridle Path & St Andrews-Windfields (Plus Lessons On The Lifecycles Of Neighbourhoods & Houses)

-First, if you just crave some eye candy on how Toronto’s elite live in status markers valued from $4,425,000 to $15,200,000 in Toronto’s tony Bridle Point & St. Andrews Windfields just scroll on down to see the insane sales team member Nadia brought to our attention.
-But if you’re curious about how our housing and the neighbourhoods in which they’re contained have their own lifecycles, stay the course and learn some interesting and fun facts about Toronto real estate!
+First, if you just crave some eye candy on how Toronto’s elite live in status markers valued from $4,425,000 to $15,200,000 in Toronto’s tony Bridle Point & St. Andrews Windfields, just scroll on down to see the insane sales team member Nadia brought to our attention.
+But if you’re curious about how our housing and the neighbourhoods it’s in have their own lifecycles, stay the course and learn some interesting and fun facts about Toronto real estate!

 I’ve written a lot about how Toronto – the City of Neighbourhoods – has been undergoing a massive change since the 1990s, evolving from a gritty industrial port city into a glittering global post-modern metropolis.
-I’ve explored the dynamics of gentrification and densification, how a booming technology economy has fuelled demand, and how existing archaic residential zoning policies contribute to a lack of affordable ownership options while ensuring property owners in established centrally-located neighbourhoods will reap huge financial rewards when they sell in the years to come.
+I’ve explored the dynamics of gentrification and densification, how a booming technology economy has fuelled demand, and how archaic residential zoning policies contribute to a lack of affordable ownership options while ensuring property owners in established, centrally located neighbourhoods will reap huge financial rewards when they sell in the years to come.

 The Lifecycle Of Housing

-Consumer products we buy at an electronics store, such as an iPhone for example are designed for obsolescence.
+Consumer products we buy at an electronics store, such as an iPhone, for example, are designed for obsolescence.
 Similarly, dwellings and even the neighbourhoods in which they’re located have what is commonly referred to as a “lifecycle”.
-In fact, the lifecycle of a dwelling is predetermined just like the intentionally planned obsolescence of your Apple iPhone, except it doesn’t occur as quickly (Surprise Fact: The average life span of an Apple Device is four years and three months).
+In fact, the lifecycle of a dwelling is predetermined, just like the intentionally planned obsolescence of your Apple iPhone, except it doesn’t occur as quickly (Surprise Fact: The average lifespan of an Apple Device is 4 years and 3 months).

 I’m not overtly political but it’s also important to note that for all the cheers and chatter about the City of Toronto and the Ontario government’s commitment to building more economical housing (Fordnation, please don’t sacrifice the Greenbelt), “developers in Toronto pay an average of $86 per square foot in government fees, compared to $70 in Vancouver and $24 in Montreal”; the development charges for a dwelling this year range from $52,367 for a studio or one-bedroom apartment to $137,040 for a semi-detached or detached house which “account for between 10.4 to 23.5 percent of the cost of construction in Toronto” according to this CBC article “Developers, Housing Advocate Criticize Development Fee Increase Amid Housing Crisis“.